TurnipXenon/Yam/Yam.Core/Rhythm/Schemas/SchemaTerminology.md

 - [x] Parse data from beat-test.rhythm.json
   - Start with RhythmPlayer.cs and mirroring the data in that json.
 Don't look ahead too much
 - [ ] Channels for parallel beats should be calculated on load (one during runtime) and you do some sort of logic where you group beats that overlap with each other

+**How to figure out which beats to visualize**

+- Each channel should have a top index
+- Reminder: the reason why we have different channels is for parallel inputs, i.e. we have to press A and B together